Calendar

 The art of storytelling is made up of intertwined threads that open up the enchantment of listening.

-Beatrice Monroy tells us the story of the opera Semiramide with Giuseppe Cutino and Sabrina Petix.
+Beatrice Monroy tells us the story of the opera Le convenienze ed inconvenienze teatrali with Gigi Borruso and Stefania Blandeburgo.

 Tickets (3 euros) are available at the box-office and online.